 Sticking to “out of the box” solutions i.e. Apple’s frameworks is my strategy.
 Because of their commercial nature they are generally better tested and have first class support.
 Knowing there’s someone who got your back is really encouraging to try out new things and the fact that majority of other developers are using them mean you won’t be left alone to deal with the problems.
 Of course, there’s nothing wrong with using 3rd party libraries and frameworks but I like to keep them at minimum.

 Dependencies are the topic for their own and deserve separate post so I’ll just mention a few things to back up my decision.
 If you are looking for a team member, chances are you’re going to find one more easily by sticking to Cocoa frameworks than if you use, for example, some obscure Reactive library.
 Also, you have better chances of reducing the technical debt this way because for example, it’s very unlikely Apple will discontinue Combine just like that.
 Even the SwiftUI which is meant to replace UIKit will slowly roll out and UIKit will still be here in upcoming years.
-Apple bets on the frameworks that are sure to last.
+Apple bets on a frameworks that are sure to last.
 They usually have more complete documentation (although Apple docs are often the subject of complaints), aforementioned support and are better tested.

 I really enjoy myself in experimenting with new technologies from Apple although I start introducing them very late in a serious projects.
 As with any new technology, early problems are always there and you may be better off waiting for things to be polished.